emiltj/cds-language-exam/assignment_5/README.md

 * _Your peer reviewer needs to see how you came to your results - they don't strictly speaking need lots of fancy command line arguments set up using argparse().
 You should still try to have well-structured code, of course, but you can focus less on having a fully-featured command line tool_

 ### My assignment description
-This assignment seeks to use Latent Dirichlet Analysis (LDA) as a tool topic modeling tool to investigate philosophical texts in an exploratory manner.
+This assignment seeks to use Latent Dirichlet Analysis (LDA) as a tool of topic modeling.
+It investigate historical philosophical texts from different schools of philosophical thought in an exploratory manner.
+More specifically, it seeks to investigate whether particular schools of philosophical have similarities in terms of topics - e.g. _Do texts from German Idealism incorporate the same topics as Nietzsches texts?_ and _Do old Greek philosophical schools cluster together in terms of topics?_.

-More specifically, I want to investigate whether particular schools of philosophical thought cluster together in terms of topics.
-To dig a little bit deeper, I also want to do the same type of investigation into the individual books that make up the corpus - in other words not just look at schools as a homogeneous group.
+Moreover, to dig a little bit deeper than entire schools as a whole, I also want to do the same type of investigation into the individual books of the different philosophical schools.
+And not limit this exploratory project to just looking at texts from schools as a homogeneous group.

 * Merge paragraphs from the same books together in the philosophical text corpus.
-* Perform LDA, using bigram and trigram models ensure that the LDA utilizes 5 topics
+* Perform LDA, using bigram and trigram models.
+Ensure that the LDA utilizes 5 topics
-* Create a visualization that depicts each philosophical schools' respective topic prevalence from all 5 topics.
+* Create a visualization that depicts each philosophical schools' respective topic prevalence.
-* Reduce the 5-dimensional space to 2 dimensions using Principal Component Analysis (PCA)
+* Reduce the 5-dimensional topic space to 2 dimensions using Principal Component Analysis (PCA)
-* Plot the individual books in this PCA-space (with X and Y axes showing principal component 1 and 2)
+* Plot the schools in this PCA-space (with X and Y axes showing principal component 1 and 2, respectively)
-* Plot the individual schools in this PCA-space (with X and Y axes showing principal component 1 and 2)
+* Plot the individual books in this PCA-space (with X and Y axes showing principal component 1 and 2, respectively)
 * Save a document showing the most important words for each of the 5 topics

 <!-- METHODS -->